mjbradvica/MediatorBuddy/README.md

 }
 ```

-If you need to route to a page that accepts a parameter.
+If you need to route to a page that accepts a parameter, use the following:

 ```csharp
 public class MyPage : MediatorBuddyBasePage<MyViewModel>